Prepare yourself for the professional challenges you face every day and boost your career. Start today by earning your CFS!

 Degrees with a concentration in food science may include: food technology, food processing, food engineering or commodities (meat, poultry, dairy).

-If you do not meet the eligibility pathways noted above, but feel your educational background and professional achievements qualify you to sit for the exam, you may petition the International Food Science Certification Commission to review and approve your application.
+If you do not meet the eligibility pathways noted above, but feel your educational background and professional achievements qualify you to sit for the exam, you may petition the International Food Science Certification Commission to review your application.
 To submit a petition request, please follow these steps:

-- Complete the CFS Application – please mark the selection that says payment forthcoming.
+- Complete the CFS Application

 - Prepare a memorandum that outlines your petition request and rationale for why your petition request should be approved